 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-The first step to building the best bug out bag is to choose the right type of backpack.
-Basically, you can choose between a hiking or tactical backpack.
-Both have their pros and cons.
 For example, tactical backpacks tend to be more durable (and heavier) than hiking backpacks.
 If you’re going to be hiking long distances, hiking backpacks are generally the better choice.
-It really boils down to your physical ability and preferences.
-This is my preference.

 It’s highly recommended that your bug out bag come with a hydration bladder.
 This will allow you to effortlessly sip water while on-the-go.

 As far as essential items, you’ll want to think about the basics: food, water, and clothing.
 Additional items can include first aid equipment, flashlights, maps, and other essential tools needed for survival.

 Basically, anything that will help you become more sustainable is going to help your situation (e.g. keep you alive) during a crisis.

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.

 Native Americans spent a great deal of time on the go and depended on having portable, high-energy, highly nutritious, and filling foods that would last for long periods of time without refrigeration.